ODIM-Project/ODIM/README.md

     - Tasks
     - Update
     - Telemetry
+    - License
--   The plugin microservices such as the Dell plugin, URP, and additional third-party plugins
+-   The plugin microservices such as the Dell plugin, Lenovo plugin, URP, and additional third-party plugins
 -   Third-party services such as Kafka, etcd, Zookeeper, and Redis

 These microservices can be deployed as portable, light-weight Docker containers.
 The containerized services are orchestrated and managed by Kubernetes—an open-source container orchestration platform that helps to automate, scale, and manage a containerized application.
 For more information on Kubernetes and its architecture, see *[https://kubernetes.io/docs/home/](https://kubernetes.io/docs/home/)*.